Deploy Infinispan for HA with the Infinispan Operator

 1 The hostname of the remote Infinispan cluster.

 2 The port of the remote Infinispan cluster.
-This is optional and it default to 11222.
+This is optional and it defaults to 11222.

 3 The Secret name and key with the Infinispan username credential.